P1n3appl3/ray/README.md

 # Ray

-A toy raytracer made by following the excellent tutorials: "Ray Tracing in One Weekend" and "Ray Tracing: the Next Week".
+A toy unbiased path tracer made by following the excellent tutorials: "Ray Tracing in One Weekend" and "Ray Tracing: the Next Week".

 ## Examples